 Juli Lassow 13:04

-Happy to it's something that I've been very interested in for a while some of my bigger priorities within the sourcing and retail space are how do we source more sustainably?
+Happy to, it's something that I've been very interested in for a while some of my bigger priorities within the sourcing and retail space are how do we source more sustainably?
 How do we think about improving the value and impact of products not only for the end consumer but how they're being made and how they transition to the supply chain.
 So nearshoring isn't something I've been excited about.
 And while I don't take the phrase Silver Linings lightly when we're talking about COVID response era, I think looking at the opportunities to near shore, and what can we do to create some flexibility and increase the health and increase the sustainability of our supply chains through nearshoring.
 I think those are really great conversations to be having.
 And I'm happy to see that that's been something that it's been increasing over the last year.
 I think it does predate COVID, and a lot of senses.
 But when you start talking about critical infrastructure, critical technology, computer chips and bringing those back to the Americas, I think we're seeing a lot of conversation now and change starting.
 And I think that's only going to increase in size, scope and speed.

 Brian Glick 14:14

 I'm gonna go one level deeper on this.
 One, we're working with global organisations who are selling globally, right, the nearshoring to me as a little bit of a different definition than just oh, I can do it in Mexico, right?
 Or I can do it in Texas, it's, you know, being able to multi source the same SKU or similar skews, being able to build the product that's appropriate for the market.
-And you know, whether that markets Europe, or South America, it's going to be a different vendor mix and like, is anyone or companies really ready for that world in your opinion, whereas this fantasy of like, being able to say, hey, you know, I want to really be able to produce, you know, for the carbon impact To be alone, I want to be able to produce in Uzbekistan, the t shirt that I'm going to sell in Eastern Europe, and I want to produce it in Honduras for the US, right?
+And you know, whether that markets Europe, or South America, it's going to be a different vendor mix and like, is anyone or companies really ready for that world in your opinion, whereas this fantasy of like, being able to say, hey, you know, I want to really be able to produce, you know, for the carbon impact To be alone, I want to be able to produce in Uzbekistan, the t-shirt that I'm going to sell in Eastern Europe, and I want to produce it in Honduras for the US, right?
 That kind of world.
-So
+So, is that a reality?

 Juli Lassow 15:12

-is that a reality, there are times where it makes sense to fully dual source, because it protects, increase the resiliency in your supply chain, and or it's got the benefits of it's closer to where you're shipping, it's closer to your ultimate consumer.
+There are times where it makes sense to fully dual source, because it protects, increase the resiliency in your supply chain, and or it's got the benefits of it's closer to where you're shipping, it's closer to your ultimate consumer.
 So that saves on time, it creates some benefits and forecasting accuracy.
 Certainly from a sustainability perspective, there are definitely cases where that is going to be fantastic.
 What you have to look at in the balance, then is that you are splitting your opportunity to create value with a single partner.
 And you're gonna have to look at the value that you create with two partners and net net, are you coming out ahead by splitting that that production across two or three key suppliers, great partners and great resources, you are going to be able to solve the quality of the product problem, I'm pretty confident that Apple if they are going to dual source iPhones in China and in their factories in India, they're going to get to a point where they're going to hold a high enough level of integrity and QA that you aren't going to be able to tell the difference between the fonts.
-And you'd certainly be able to do that with a T shirt.
+And you'd certainly be able to do that with a T-shirt.
 If you're producing in Honduras versus Uzbekistan.
 To use your example, I think you'll be able to sell the product and the client customer satisfaction in the quality of the goods.
 But if I'm splitting my buy between those two factories, am I as important to them?
 And Will their relationship with me?
 Well, their turnaround time while they're costing be as compelling as if I just sourced out of one factory.
 But then I'm looking at the total cost of goods and the commitment that it takes to make products in Honduras where I might have to have extra product lead time built into shipping across the Atlantic Ocean in the example that you brought up?
 That's a bit of a long answer.
 I don't think it's the right answer for everyone.
 And those would be the considerations that I would go through and trying to decide.